Scaffolding Accidents at Work: Scaffolding Injury Compensation Claims

-Established Manchester in 1997, we are a leading specialist accident, medical negligence and personal injury law firm acting for claimants who are victims of non-fault incidents.
+Established in Manchester in 1997, we are a leading specialist accident, medical negligence and personal injury solicitors firm acting for claimants who are victims of non-fault incidents.

 Our team of Accident at Work Claims Solicitors in Manchester, act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.